bltlab/mot/README.md

 ## Making a new release

+Run `release.sh <extractions-dir> <releaseable-extractions-dir>` to filter categories that we do not include and create tgz files.

 Install `gh` if it isn't already installed. `conda install gh --channel conda-forge` Login with `gh auth login`.
 Follow the steps for logging in through a browser.
 Create a release draft on github.